paul-duvall/100-days-of-code/log-r2.md

 Today's Progress:

 Review:
+- Continued reading YDKJS: Types and Grammar

 Learn:
 - Completed the final fcc javascript project!
 - Continued series of video tutorials on making a javascript / jquery text adventure game and started to write up some content for my own text adventure
-- Continued reading YDKJS: Types and Grammar
+- Completed the basic php section of Treehouse

 Project: